Menu

 • One additional member may be appointed from a segment of the KanSPRA membership that is underrepresented by other members of the Board to serve on the Board if the President deems advisable.

-Article VI: Governance
+Article VI: Vacancies

 • The governing body of the Chapter shall be the Board which is responsible for all policies.
 It shall consist of the elected and appointed officers so designated in Article V.